Australia

 Individual - Significant developments

-Under the superannuation guarantee (SG) scheme, which requires employers to contribute a certain percentage of an employee's earnings base, subject to limited exceptions, to a registered superannuation fund or retirement savings account on behalf of the employee, from 1 July 2022, the SG percentage is 10.5% and will remain so until 30 June 2023, at which time it will increase to 11%.
+Under the superannuation guarantee (SG) scheme, employers are required to contribute a certain percentage of an employee's earnings base, subject to limited exceptions, to a registered superannuation fund or retirement savings account on behalf of the employee.
+From 1 July 2025, the SG percentage is 12% (up from 11.5%) and will remain at this rate permanently.
+In addition, from 1 July 2025, superannuation will be paid on government funded paid parental leave.
 See the Other taxes section for more information.

-The Australian Taxation Office (ATO) continues to run its high wealth private groups tax performance programme, which covers Australian resident individuals who, together with their associates, control wealth of more than AUD 50 million.
-The aim of this programme is to provide greater assurance to the community that high wealth private groups are paying the right amount of tax.
+The Australian Taxation Office (ATO) continues to run a number of targeted income tax compliance programs, the aim of which is to provide greater assurance to the community that high wealth private groups and individuals are paying the right amount of tax.
 See the Tax administration section for more information.